 Mathematics is an interconnected subject in which pupils are able to move fluently between representations of mathematical ideas.
 The programmes of study are organised into distinct domains, but pupils should make connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
 They apply their mathematical knowledge to science and other subjects.
 The expectation is that the majority of pupils will move through the programmes of study at broadly the same pace.
 However, decisions about when to progress are always based on the security of pupils’ understanding and their readiness to progress to the next stage.
 Pupils who grasp concepts rapidly are challenged through being offered rich and sophisticated problems before any acceleration through new content.
 Those who are not sufficiently fluent with earlier material consolidate their understanding through additional practice, before moving on.

 Our English curriculum is derived around the use of high quality age-appropriate texts.
-We use each text to create opportunities to develop reading, fluency and comprehension with a focus on key reading strategies and skills.
+We believe that our fundamental task is to teach our children to speak clearly and articulately and to read and write effectively.
+Reading across all curriculum areas is a priority to extend and deepen pupils understanding and use of vocabulary.
+We want pupils to develop a love of reading during their time at Stocks Green and be exposed to a range of classic and contemporary literature.
+The use of the school library and class shared texts are pivotal to this.
+We use each text to create opportunities to develop reading, fluency and comprehension with a focus on key reading strategies and skills – linked directly to phonics teaching.
 We develop grammar and punctuation knowledge and understanding - using and applying these skills across the wider curriculum.

 We explore the writing structure and features of different genres, identifying the purpose and intended audience.
 Pupils plan and write a piece of writing with a clear context and purpose before evaluating the effectiveness of writing by editing and redrafting.